 You do not need to purchase your domain and hosting together, nor do you need to purchase them from the same company.

-Here are some of my recommendations based on my personal experience and feedback from clients.
+Web Hosting Geeks have an awesome resource on their site showing reviews on the best hosting providers, but hare some of my recommendations based on my personal experience and feedback from clients.

 Managed WordPress, Shared, Cloud, Reseller and Dedicated Hosting